This post was last updated on March 14, 2021 by India

 -

-Place your muffin tin in the oven on the middle rack and preheat the oven to 375 degrees.
+Place your muffin tin or cast iron skillet in the oven on the middle rack and preheat the oven to 375 degrees.

 -